instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

     answer: "Yes: the entire Saidulajab, Khirki Extension, and Neb Sarai belt falls within 1 to 3 km of Saket or Malviya Nagar Metro.
 Managed options in this belt start at ₹8,115 (Zolo Cherry) and go up to ₹40,000 (HelloWorld Kailasha).
 For a full view of verified, zero-brokerage options across all budgets, browse the full Saket listings on InstaDwell."
 ---

-If you work in [Cyber City](https://instadwell.com/blog/top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026) or [South Delhi](https://instadwell.com/search?lat=28.4929198&lng=77.1847921&location=South%20Delhi,%20New%20Delhi,%20Delhi,%20India&city=New%20Delhi&country=India), Saket and [Malviya Nagar](https://instadwell.com/search?lat=28.5342332&lng=77.2094473&location=Malviya%20Nagar,%20New%20Delhi,%20Delhi%20110017,%20India&city=New%20Delhi&country=India) are your top choices for Yellow Line connectivity.
-Expect a dual market: budget rooms in "urban villages" (Saidulajab/Khirki) start at ₹8,000, while premium managed co-living spaces in posh blocks range from ₹15,000 to ₹25,000.
+If you work in [Cyber City](https://instadwell.com/blog/top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026) or [South Delhi](https://instadwell.com/search?lat=28.4929198&lng=77.1847921&location=South%20Delhi,%20New%20Delhi,%20Delhi,%20India&city=New%20Delhi&country=India), a PG in Saket or PG in Malviya Nagar puts you on the Yellow Line with direct access to Cyber City.
+Whether you need a boys PG in Saket, a girls PG in Malviya Nagar, or a single room PG near Saket Metro, expect a dual market: budget rooms in urban villages (Saidulajab/Khirki) start at ₹8,000, while premium managed co-living in posh blocks ranges from ₹15,000 to ₹25,000.

 New to Delhi?
 See our [Delhi Ultimate PG Guide](/blog/top-10-co-living-spaces-in-delhi-the-ultimate-guide-to-finding-a-pg) for the full zone-by-zone breakdown before narrowing down to South Delhi.

 ----------

-## The Quick List: Top 6 Managed PGs in South Delhi
+## PG in Saket & Malviya Nagar: Top Managed Options (2026)

 Skip the sketchy village brokers.
 These properties offer professional management, high-speed Wi-Fi, and verified security.